 - Parcel’s delayed arrival (more than 168 hours from the order’s released time) at the designated EPC and/or Advanced Logistics Program warehouse: shown as the “Combine Order” tab below.

-For example, if a merchant needs to dispute 10 weight-related penalties, simply navigate to the “Weight” tab of the .xls template file, enter the Tracking ID for these 10 orders in column A, their respective weights (in kg) in column B, and input any dispute description in column C that the merchant would like to provide to explain why the penalties were incorrectly issued.
+For example, if a merchant needs to dispute 10 weight-related infractions, simply navigate to the “Weight” tab of the .xls template file, enter the Tracking ID for these 10 orders in column A, their respective weights (in kg) in column B, and input any dispute description in column C that the merchant would like to provide to explain why the infractions were incorrectly issued.

 Once all dispute information is completed, please rename the file as needed, upload it to WishPost in the EPC Dispute Toolkits page, and click “Submit”: